 While the vision of Skidmore in the year 2050 raises intriguing possibilities, it's the picture of the campus through 2015 that's of most pressing interest today.
 Upon completion of the Zankel Music Center, the plan assumes the college's next priorities will be:

-- construction of a new service building north of the current facilities building, to relocate service functions such as receiving, maintenance, and facilities management
+- construction of a new service building north of the current facilities building, to relocate service functions such as receiving, maintenance, and facilities management; and

 The plan considers not only the so-called "pedestrian campus" but also the future of the 300-acre North Woods, which—in the face of competing pressures for ecological preservation, water supply, recreation, education and campus expansion—has become a perennially contentious campus issue.

-- The Recreation/Educational Zone, which, while allowing for multiple recreation uses, excludes bicycles and requires dogs to be leashed; and
+- the Recreation/Educational Zone, which, while allowing for multiple recreation uses, excludes bicycles and requires dogs to be leashed; and

 - the Research/Educational Zone, which allows only the use of trails by humans, with the balance of the land used for scientific research.

 "Creatively shaping open space is the key to the growth of the Skidmore campus," says Michael West, vice president for finance and administration.
 "Perhaps the campus plan's most important finding is that, for at least the next 40 years, the college can continue to expand in a manner that enhances the quality of the campus and preserves the green spaces that all of us cherish."